bkoshh/odin-recipes/README.md

 # odin-recipes
-HTML Odin final
+HTML Odin Assingment
-This is my first project using the skills i have aquired with The Odin Project.
+This is my first html project with The Odin Project.
 This project combined all realvent skills for basic webpage design and proper github use.
 More to update later